fortinet-solutions-cse/fortiosapi/README.md

 ## Files upload/download
 You will find the calls to exchange files (config, logs, licenses) with Fortigate in this LIB

-## Usage
+## Known Usage
 Fortiosapi library is used in Fortinet Ansible modules and in Cloudify plugins.
 Maintained mainly by Fortinet employees.